simbo1905/mvn2llm/README.md

 ## Features

 - Downloads source JARs directly from Maven Central based on Maven coordinates e.g. `tech.kwik:kwik:0.9.1`
-- Extracts JavaDoc comments from all Java source files adn prints them to stdout in a simple test file like format.
+- Extracts JavaDoc comments from all Java source files and prints them to stdout in a simple test file like format.
 - No dependencies.
 - Compiles to a native binary that starts up fast and does not need a JVM.